clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 Only data from quarter 4 is presented as annual data in the heatmap plot below.

-The plot show that the grop of *Legislator, senior officials, managers* consistently has the higest average salary while the groups of *Skilled agricultural/fishery workers* and *Elementary occupations* always stay at the bottom.
+The plot shows that the grop of *Legislators, senior officials, managers* consistently has the higest average salary while the groups of *Skilled agricultural/fishery workers* and *Elementary occupations* always stay at the bottom.

 ```python